privacybydesign/irma-documentation/yivi-docs/blog/2026-08-06-trust-levels/index.md

 :::

 And if the wallet cannot obtain a fresh, validly signed copy of the trust list?
-Then missing evidence is simply absent vouching: parties rank by their certificates alone, sessions keep working, and nobody is upgraded by an outage.
+Then missing evidence is simply absent vouching: parties will rank by their certificates alone, sessions will keep working, and nobody gets upgraded by an outage.

-Here is the full picture — every way of authenticating, crossed with whether Yivi's list names the party:
+Here is the full picture of the new system — every way of authenticating, crossed with whether Yivi's list names the party:

 <div className="tl-scroll">
   <table className="tl-matrix">